 California enacted the first US Internet of Things (IoT) legislation, effective January 1, 2020.
-Under SB 327, manufacturers of most IoT and Bluetooth connected devices will be required to implement reasonable security features 'appropriate to the nature and the function of the device and the information the device may collect, contain or transmit' and 'designed to protect the device and any information contained therein from unauthorized access, destruction, use, modification, or disclosure.'
-To the extent a device is equipped with a means for authentication outside a local area network, it shall be deemed a reasonable security feature if (i) the preprogrammed is BREACH NOTIFICATION
+Under SB 327, manufacturers of most IoT and Bluetooth connected devices will be required to implement reasonable security features 'appropriate to the nature and the function of the device and the information the device may collect, contain or transmit' and ' designed to protect the device and any information contained therein from unauthorized access, destruction, use, modification, or disclosure.'
+To the extent a device is equipped with a means for authentication outside a local area network, it shall be deemed a reasonable security feature if (i) the preprogrammed is unique to each device manufactured, or (ii) the device forces the user to set a unique password upon first use.

+BREACH NOTIFICATION

-The GDPR contains a general requirement for a personal data breach to be notified by the controller to its supervisory authority, and for more serious breaches to also be notified to affected data subjects.
+The UK GDPR contains a general requirement for a personal data breach to be notified by the controller to the ICO, and for more serious breaches to also be notified to affected data subjects.
 A "personal data breach" is a wide concept, defined as any "breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed" (Article 4).